A Java Code Generator for Pojo Builders

 }

-The method parameter names must match the names of the pojo’s properties exactly.
+Ensure the factory method is public and static.
+Its parameter names must match the pojo’s property names exactly.

 public class FileFactory {